 Statoil entered the Great Australian Bight as a partner with BP in four offshore exploration permits.
 In June 2017 Statoil became operator and 100% equity owner in two of these exploration permits, EPP39 and EPP40.
-The two licences comprise approximately 12,000 square kilometres of acreage.
-The work program includes drilling one exploration well within October 2019.
+The two licences comprise approximately 12,000 square kilometres of acreage and it is a condition of EPP39 that one exploration well is drilled before the end of permit year three.
 Statoil will take the necessary time to prepare for safe operations, in consultation with relevant stakeholders and under regulatory oversight.

 Read more about our exploration project in the Great Australian Bight further down.

 How to contact us in Australia